 Desire2Learn's regularly scheduled maintenance window is the 2nd Sunday of each month, between 12:00(midnight)and 6:00am CST.
 At any point during this time, Washburn University's Desire2Learn site may be unavailable.

-All online courses will be using Desire2Learn by fall 2013.
-Visit the Desire2Learn blog for more information on the transition.Washburn Desire2Learn Blog & Information
+All online courses are using Desire2Learn.
+Visit the Desire2Learn blog for more information.Washburn Desire2Learn Blog & Information